Dynatrace (NYSE:DT) Announces Quarterly Earnings Results

-Dynatrace (NYSE:DT – Get Rating) issued its earnings results on Wednesday.
+Dynatrace (NYSE:DT – Get Rating) announced its quarterly earnings data on Wednesday.
 The company reported $0.17 EPS for the quarter, beating the consensus estimate of $0.15 by $0.02, Briefing.com reports.
-The company had revenue of $252.60 million during the quarter, compared to analysts’ expectations of $246.54 million.
 Dynatrace had a net margin of 8.99% and a return on equity of 9.71%.
-The business’s revenue for the quarter was up 28.5% compared to the same quarter last year.
-During the same period in the previous year, the company earned $0.11 EPS.
+The business had revenue of $252.60 million during the quarter, compared to analysts’ expectations of $246.54 million.
+During the same period in the previous year, the business posted $0.11 EPS.
+The business’s quarterly revenue was up 28.5% compared to the same quarter last year.

-In other news, CAO Alicia Allen sold 1,336 shares of the business’s stock in a transaction that occurred on Monday, May 16th.
-The stock was sold at an average price of $34.26, for a total value of $45,771.36.
-Following the transaction, the chief accounting officer now owns 69,738 shares in the company, valued at approximately $2,389,223.88.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, Director Paul Andrew Zuber sold 2,500 shares of the company’s stock in a transaction that occurred on Friday, February 25th.
-The shares were sold at an average price of $43.83, for a total value of $109,575.00.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 18,968 shares of company stock valued at $673,878 over the last three months.
-Corporate insiders own 0.88% of the company’s stock.
+A number of equities research analysts have recently issued reports on the stock.
+JMP Securities reaffirmed a “buy” rating and set a $80.00 target price on shares of Dynatrace in a report on Tuesday, March 8th.
+Robert W. Baird dropped their price objective on shares of Dynatrace from $60.00 to $50.00 and set an “outperform” rating for the company in a report on Thursday.
+Truist Financial dropped their price objective on shares of Dynatrace from $70.00 to $60.00 in a report on Tuesday, May 10th.
+Zacks Investment Research lowered shares of Dynatrace from a “hold” rating to a “sell” rating in a report on Monday, April 4th.
+Finally, Needham & Company LLC decreased their target price on shares of Dynatrace from $56.00 to $42.00 and set a “buy” rating on the stock in a research report on Thursday.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and fifteen have given a buy rating to the company’s stock.
+According to MarketBeat, Dynatrace currently has a consensus rating of “Buy” and a consensus target price of $62.00.

-A number of research firms have weighed in on DT.
-JMP Securities reissued a “buy” rating and set a $80.00 target price on shares of Dynatrace in a report on Tuesday, March 8th.
-Barclays reduced their target price on shares of Dynatrace from $55.00 to $45.00 and set an “overweight” rating on the stock in a report on Thursday.
-Citigroup reduced their target price on shares of Dynatrace from $70.00 to $65.00 and set a “buy” rating on the stock in a report on Thursday, February 3rd.
-Loop Capital reduced their target price on shares of Dynatrace from $75.00 to $45.00 and set a “hold” rating on the stock in a report on Thursday, February 3rd.
-Finally, Zacks Investment Research lowered shares of Dynatrace from a “hold” rating to a “sell” rating in a report on Monday, April 4th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and fifteen have given a buy rating to the company.
-According to data from MarketBeat.com, Dynatrace presently has a consensus rating of “Buy” and an average target price of $62.00.
+A number of institutional investors have recently added to or reduced their stakes in DT.
+Advisors Asset Management Inc. raised its stake in shares of Dynatrace by 7.7% during the 1st quarter.
+Advisors Asset Management Inc. now owns 40,343 shares of the company’s stock worth $1,900,000 after buying an additional 2,882 shares during the last quarter.
+Beacon Pointe Advisors LLC purchased a new position in Dynatrace in the 1st quarter valued at about $2,305,000.
+Royal Bank of Canada lifted its holdings in Dynatrace by 21.0% in the 1st quarter.
+Royal Bank of Canada now owns 1,046,281 shares of the company’s stock valued at $49,280,000 after purchasing an additional 181,857 shares in the last quarter.
+Donoghue Forlines LLC lifted its holdings in Dynatrace by 56.2% in the 1st quarter.
+Donoghue Forlines LLC now owns 17,471 shares of the company’s stock valued at $823,000 after purchasing an additional 6,286 shares in the last quarter.
+Finally, Eaton Vance Management acquired a new position in shares of Dynatrace during the 1st quarter valued at about $1,985,000.
+93.84% of the stock is owned by institutional investors.

 About Dynatrace (Get Rating)